Inflammatory Bowel Disease (IBD) in Illinois

 The GI physicians at GI Alliance of Illinois usually diagnose and deal with inflammatory bowel disease.
-If you believe you might be suffering from this condition and are in need of treatment for inflammatory bowel disease in Chicago, IL, Peoria, IL, or Bloomington, IL, please reach out to our facility to locate a gastrointestinal specialist.
+If you believe you might be suffering from this condition and are in need of treatment for inflammatory bowel disease in Chicago, IL, Peoria, IL, or Normal, IL, please reach out to our facility to locate a gastrointestinal specialist.

 What causes IBD?

 Inflammatory bowel disease is generally categorized as an immune system issue.
 Just as when your body properly activates your immune system to deal with bacteria or a virus, an abnormal immune system trigger can attack the cells in the GI system.
 As a result, portions of the small intestine and colon become inflamed.
 IBD does maintain a genetic factor and can be passed down from parent to child.
 Risk factors of IBD include: